Cat and Dog X-ray And Diagnostics in Norridge, IL: Seeing the Bigger Picture

 Physical exams are a valuable way to check your pet for health problems, but their effectiveness is limited to what we can see with the naked eye.
-If we see your pet because they're behaving strangely but we find that they're exhibiting no outward signs, we'll need to shift over to pet diagnostics.
+If we see your pet because they're behaving strangely but we find that they're exhibiting no outward signs, we'll need to shift over to cat and dog x-ray and diagnostics in Norridge, IL.
 Companion Animal Hospital of Norridge offers the most up-to-date imaging technology and laboratory tools to properly assess our patients' conditions.

 Additionally, our equipment enables us to detect a variety of changes that we would never be able to see with a standard exam.
 This ability puts us in a position to identify and diagnose potentially life-threatening issues before they can get more serious.

 We maintain and operate a complete in-house laboratory to perform and evaluate various pet diagnostics in areas including: